at-vaishnavi/lovable-portfolio-page/README.md

 ## About the Project

-This is my **personal portfolio website** built using **React and Tailwind CSS** to showcase my projects, technical skills, and achievements.
+This is my **personal portfolio website** created to showcase my projects, technical skills, and contact information.

-The portfolio highlights my work in **web development**, including the projects I have built, the technologies I use, and my contact information.
+The website was generated using **Lovable AI**, which builds applications using technologies such as **React, TypeScript, Tailwind CSS, and Vite**.
+I used this tool to quickly create and deploy my portfolio.

+This project demonstrates how **AI-powered development tools can simplify and accelerate web development**.

 ---